-Editor's note: This post was originally written in 2016 and, while the best practices remain as relevant as ever, the article has been updated to include even more insight into sales funnels and how they work within your small business' marketing mix.
+Editor's note: This post was originally written in 2016 and, while the best practices remain as relevant as ever, the article has been updated several times since to include even more insight into sales funnels and how they work within your small business' marketing mix.
 Dig in!

-Do you know how to build a sales funnel from start to finish?
+Does the thought of creating a sales funnel seem overwhelming?
+Do you know how to create one from start to finish?

 What is a sales funnel?

 A sales funnel is the journey customers take from the moment they first encounter your business to the moment they finally make a purchase.